aniketrai07/Python-Project/README.md

-This file contains my python code
+This file does not contains my python code